Healthy Broccoli Casserole

 There are lots of ways to make this broccoli casserole unique and exactly what your family will love.

-• Try a different cheese: Although I can't get enough cheddar cheese and broccoli, this will also work great with Parmesan cheese, pepper jack (for something spicy), Swiss, or any other cheese that melts well.
+• Try a different cheese: Although I can't get enough of sharp cheddar cheese and broccoli, this will also work great with Parmesan cheese, pepper jack (for something spicy), Swiss, or any other cheese that melts well.
 You can also use a combination of cheeses.
-Basically, anything that would work in macaroni and cheese will work well here.
+Basically, anything that would work in macaroni and cheese is perfect here.

 • Add herbs or spices: Fresh herbs are a great addition to this dish.
 Dried herbs work great as well.
 Consider adding some thyme, rosemary, or Italian seasoning.
 You could also add some heat with red pepper flakes, smokiness with cumin, or extra flavor with onion or garlic powder.
 I find this works best when you add the herbs and spices to the mushroom sauce.